FalxonWasTaken/Sec03-ROB-8/README.md

-Welcome to the central page for group 8's ENGR 1000 final project.
+opWelcome to the central page for group 8's ENGR 1000 final project.

 In this repository you can find:
 - Full code running on the robot